H45Tech/front-end-test/README.md

 - Proper use of Next.js features (data fetching, routing, etc.).
 - Clean and responsive UI/UX design.
 - Handling of API responses and error handling.
-- Attention to detail in implementing the requirements.
+- Attention to detail when implementing the requirements.

 ## Submission

 - Ensure all code is committed to your repository.
-- Submit a link to your repository along with any additional notes or documentation if necessary.
+- Submit a link to your repository and any additional notes or documentation if necessary.